 Guts: Guts is regulated by the Malta Gaming Authority.
 It accepts Brazilian players and Euro currency.
-There is also a 100% welcome bonus for every Brazilian player that signs up, as well as 100 free spins across a slot game of their choice.
+There is also a 100% welcome bonus for every Brazilian player that signs up, as well as 100 free spins to use on selected slots.

-Thrills: Thrills accepts Brazilian players and offers each one that signs up a $400 welcome bonus.
+Thrills: Thrills accepts Brazilian players and offers each one that signs up a new player welcome bonus.

 GDay Casino: G’Day Casino is one of the best online casinos for Brazilian players offering, an unlimited welcome bonus for all that sign up.